눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 What the word actually means

-The functional definition: nunchi is the active, practiced skill of reading unspoken feelings, expectations, and group dynamics, then adjusting your behavior accordingly.
+That is the functional definition: nunchi is the active skill of reading unspoken feelings, expectations, and group dynamics, then adjusting your behavior accordingly.
 Without being told.
 Without asking directly.

 It is not quite empathy, though empathy is an input.
 It is not intuition exactly, though pattern recognition is part of it.
 It is closer to what happens when you walk into a room, assess who is relaxed and who is tense, who wants to speak and who wants to leave, what kind of question would be welcome right now and what kind would land badly, and then act on all of that without running through it consciously.